Skip to content

 └────────┴───────┘

-Any node property which is not specified in the mapping but which exists in the schema, will be set to NULL.
-For example the following query will set the age property the inserted node record to NULL.
+Any node property that is not specified in the mapping but exists in the schema will be set to NULL.
+For example, the following query will set the age property of the inserted node record to NULL.

 CREATE (u:User {name: 'Dimitri'});